oracle-livelabs/apex/apex-professional-hol3/1-creating-a-db-application.md

 ## Task 8: Finish Creating the Application

-Now that you have added all the pages, it is time to create and review the application.
+After adding all the required pages and enabling features, this task will guide you to finalize and create the application.
+Once completed, you will be able to run the application and review its structure.

 1. Scroll to the bottom of the page and click **Create Application**.